agileek/agileek.github.io/content/post/2024-12-22-ai-is-killing-the-web.md

 }
 ```

-Ok great, now I just have to look into the dioxus_free_css crate !
+Ok great, now I just have to look into the dioxus_free_css crate!

 Wait a minute, I cannot find anything about this crate, how strange.\
 After searching into the archives, replacing `_` with `-`, and other shenanigans we do everyday, I had to face the evidence: This crate does **not** exist!\